opensearch-project/OpenSearch/README.md

 businesses who are dependent on the rights granted by the original, Apache 2.0, licence.

-OpenSearch is an open source search and analytics engine derived from Elasticsearch 7.10.2.
-We are excited to build the best distributed search engine on the planet with you!

-We officially began work on the new fork on January 21st, 2021.
-Since then, we've removed non-Apache 2.0 compliant code and did a full rename of the project.
-Feel free to take a look around at what we've been up to, and then head over to look at the [open issues](https://github.com/opensearch-project/OpenSearch/issues).
-Or you could jump right in and [start opening issues](https://github.com/opensearch-project/OpenSearch/issues/new/choose) or [contributing](CONTRIBUTING.md).

 ## Getting Started

 If you would like to install and run this project, please see the [Downloads Page](https://opensearch.org/downloads.html).
 If you would like to build, install and run this project please see the [Developer Guide](DEVELOPER_GUIDE.md).

+## How you can help

+Feel free to take a look around at what we've been up to, and then head over to look at the [open issues](https://github.com/opensearch-project/OpenSearch/issues).
+Or you could jump right in and [start opening issues](https://github.com/opensearch-project/OpenSearch/issues/new/choose) or [contributing](https://github.com/opensearch-project/OpenSearch/blob/main/CONTRIBUTING.md).

+### Look for the tag "help wanted"

+If you're excited to jump in, we've marked a few issues that would be [really helpful](https://github.com/opensearch-project/OpenSearch/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

+### Watch the forum, because there are a bunch of things we want to talk about
+As we've been working, we've come up with a bunch of questions that we wanted to get community feedback on.
+Now that we're done with this first pass of renaming, you'll see us posting those questions to the [forums](https://discuss.opendistrocommunity.dev/).
+Please let us know your thoughts!

 ## Guiding Principles